StephanErb/aurora/docs/reference/scheduler-endpoints.md

 # HTTP endpoints

 There are a number of HTTP endpoints that the Aurora scheduler exposes.
 These allow various operational tasks to be performed on the scheduler.
-Below is the list of all such endpoints and a brief explanation of what they do.
+Below is an (incomplete) list of such endpoints and a brief explanation of what they do.

 ## Leader health